 3. Features & Benefits of Credit Opportunity Funds

-Credit opportunity funds has more risks in terms of liquidity.
-For instance, corporate bonds with low rating is low on liquidity.
-It will be tough for the fund manager to exit if a lower-rated bond defaults or downgrades.
+Credit opportunity funds have more risks in terms of liquidity.
+For instance, corporate bonds with a low rating are low on liquidity.
+It will be tough for the fund manager to exit if lower-rated bond defaults or downgrades.

-It all depends on the choice of company by the fund manager Ideally, credit rating should not be the only criteria fund managers should look for.
-The scope of company, and its growth potential should also be significant deciding factors.
+It all depends on the choice of the company by the fund manager.
+Ideally, credit rating should not be the only criteria fund managers should look for.
+The scope of the company and its growth potential should also be significant deciding factors.
 If the firm has more chances of growth, then it will become a rewarding choice of the fund manager.

 4. How do Credit Opportunities Funds work?

-Credit opportunities funds make returns either by accruing the coupon payments arising from the securities held by it or by finding benefit from a compression in yield spreads.
-The funds take on a credit risk by investing in lower-rated securities, that have the can be upgraded in the future.
+Credit opportunities funds make returns either by accruing the coupon payments arising from the securities held by it or by finding benefit from compression in yield spreads.
+The funds take on credit risk by investing in lower-rated securities, that can be upgraded in the future.

-The Interest risk of credit opportunities funds are limited and also, the average credit quality profile of these funds is quite commendable while keeping the weighted average portfolio default probability very low.
-Since credit opportunities funds are popular for giving 2-3% extra returns as compared to risk-free investments, their risk-return trade-offs can be quite high.
+The Interest risk of credit opportunities funds is limited.
+Also, the average credit quality profile of these funds is quite commendable while keeping the weighted average portfolio default probability very low.
+Since credit opportunities funds are popular for giving 2%-3% extra returns as compared to risk-free investments, their risk-return trade-offs can be quite high.

 5. Things to keep in mind when Investing in COFs

 a.
-Unless you are market-savvy, do not take any credit-related decision yourself, particularly in greater quantities.
+Unless you are market-savvy, do not take any credit-related decision yourself, particularly in higher quantities.
 Make these calls via diversified mutual funds

 b.
-If you are investing in this type of accrual fund, always choose larger-sized funds.
-This is because their greater corpus gives them better scope to diversify and spread the risks
+If you are investing in this type of accrual fund, then it would be best to choose larger-sized funds.
+This is because their more enormous corpus gives them better scope to diversify and spread the risks

 c.
 Choosing a fund with a lesser expense ratio can be a good idea, especially for first-time investors